-The Province's rich cultural diversity is one of its distinctive and defining features.
-Indigenous communities have a unique relationship with the land and its resources, which continues to shape the history and economy of the Province today.
+Ontario's The Province's rich cultural diversity is one of its distinctive and defining features.
+The Provincial Policy Statement reflects Ontario's diversity Indigenous communities have a unique relationship with the land and its resources, which includes continues to shape the histories history and cultures economy of Aboriginal peoples, and is based on good land use planning principles that apply in communities across Ontariothe Province today.
 Ontario recognizes the unique role Indigenous communities have in land use planning and development, and the contribution of Indigenous communities' perspectives and traditional knowledge to land use planning decisions.
-The Province recognizes the importance of consulting with Aboriginal communities on planning matters that may affect their section 35 Aboriginal or treaty rights.
+The Province recognizes the importance of consulting with Aboriginal communities on planning matters that may affect their rights and interests section 35 Aboriginal or treaty rights.
 Planning authorities are encouraged to build constructive, cooperative relationships through meaningful engagement with Indigenous communities to facilitate knowledge-sharing in land use planning processes and inform decision-making.